Fat Lie Theory: Abstract representations up to homotopy of Lie groupoids

 \subsection{Towards a Serre-Swan theorem}

-Attempts to define ruths as finitely generated projective differential graded $CG$-modules can already be found in a remark in \cite{LGruths} (after Definition 3.9 there), and \cite{Stefanithesis}.
+Definitions of ruths as finitely generated projective differential graded $CG$-modules can already be found in a remark in \cite{LGruths} (after Definition 3.9 there), and in \cite{Stefanithesis}.
 However, it seems that in the literature ruths of Lie groupoids have not properly been studied as ``abstract'' or ``canonical'' objects.
-The recognition of the map $\eta$ as being part of the structure of a ruth is crucial for achieving this.
-We would like to emphasise that abstract ruths appear canonically in examples.
-This becomes especially helpful in more complicated examples, but we observe here that the VB-complex of a VB-groupoid is a valid (universal) example of a $2$-term abstract ruth.
+The recognition of a normalised complex as being (part of) the structure of a ruth is important for achieving this.
+That abstract ruths appear canonically in examples becomes especially helpful in more complicated examples, but we observe here that the VB-complex of a VB-groupoid is a valid (universal) example of a $2$-term abstract ruth.
 In essence, this was proved in \cite{VBgroupoidsruths}.

 \begin{proposition} Let $V_G$ be a VB-groupoid.
 Then $C_\textnormal{VB} V_G$ is a $2$-term abstract ruth.
-Moreover, (unital) cleavages correspond to (unital) splittings. \end{proposition} \begin{proof} Indeed, $C_{\textnormal{VB}} V_G$ is finitely generated and projective as a $CG$-module, for a cleavage $\Sigma$ sets an isomorphism
+Moreover, (unital) cleavages correspond to (unital) splittings. \end{proposition} \begin{proof} That $C_{\textnormal{VB}} V_G$ is finitely generated and projective as a $CG$-module can be seen by picking a cleavage $\Sigma$, for $\Sigma$ sets an isomorphism

 where\footnote{We use here that, if $f \in C^\bullet_\textnormal{VB} V_G$, then $f(v_{g_1},\dots,v_{g_\bullet}) \in \bbR$ only depends on $(v_1,g_2,\dots,g_\bullet)$.}